 Study in Buenos Aires

-This year, 10 universities in Buenos Aires are featured in the QS World University Rankings 2023.
-These are led by the Universidad de Buenos Aires at 67th in the world, which is currently the highest-ranked university in Latin America.
+Top universities in Buenos Aires include the Universidad de Buenos Aires, which is historically among the highest-ranked universities in Latin America.

 The city still has its very poor areas, accounting in part for its moderate score for desirability, an indicator which measures the overall quality of living, though this does mean that for many international students living costs in Buenos Aires will be lower than at home.